Lynn Ferguson

 Lynn Ferguson Tweddle (born 11 April 1965) is a Scottish writer, comedian, actress, and creative consultant.
 Her writing credits include works in theatre, radio, television and film.
 The younger sister of comedian Craig Ferguson, she is known for voicing the character of Mac in the animated film Chicken Run (2000), and its sequel Chicken Run: Dawn of the Nugget (2023).

 From 2009–2011, she was a writer on The Late Late Show with Craig Ferguson and has served as a writer for the radio stations BBC Radio 4 and BBC Radio Scotland.
-She has frequently performed at the international Edinburgh Fringe Festival.
+She has frequently performed at the international Edinburgh Festival Fringe.
 She was cast as Stella in the Channel 4 comedy drama series No Angels (2004–2006).
 In 2012, Ferguson was approached by Disney to serve as one of the writers for the movie Brave.

 Early life

 Ferguson grew up in Cumbernauld.
 She was the youngest of four and, like her sister, was Senior Prefect at Cumbernauld High School.
 She left school at the age of 18 and worked one season as a Bluecoat for Pontin's.
-She was then accepted at the Royal Scottish Academy of Music and Drama where she gained a BA in Dramatic Studies in 1986.
+She later studied at the Royal Scottish Academy of Music and Drama where she gained a BA in Dramatic Studies in 1986.

-To work as a professional actress, however, she required an Equity union card which was at that point only available through paid work, so with fellow student she formed the Alexander Sisters – a comedy double act parodying traditional Scottish variety styles typified by the Alexander Brothers.
-She was then sidetracked into standup comedy doing her first paid gig on STV's Funny Farm.
-Before long she gained residence as compere at the Red Rose Comedy Club in Finsbury Park, London and continued to perform at numerous gigs throughout the UK.
+To work as a professional actress she required an Equity union card, which was at that point only available through paid work, so with a fellow student she formed the Alexander Sisters – a comedy double act parodying traditional Scottish variety styles typified by the Alexander Brothers.
+She then began performing standup comedy.
+Her first paid gig was on STV's Funny Farm.
+Before long she employed as compere at the Red Rose Comedy Club in Finsbury Park, London whilst continuing to perform gigs throughout the UK.

-Though a comic at night, Ferguson was also writing and presenting for BBC Scotland's children's program Megamag.
+During this time Ferguson was also writing and presenting for BBC Scotland's children's program Megamag.
 She played a comedy character journalist Fergski who blundered through interviewing teen artists of that era – Ant & Dec, Aswad and Michelle Gayle.
-In one episode a spritely Phill Jupitus dressed as a security guard stops Fergski interviewing East 17 at the now defunct Top of the Pops set.
+In one episode a security guard played by Phill Jupitus stops Fergski interviewing East 17 on the now defunct Top of the Pops set.

-In 1995, she was commissioned to write an hour of standup comedy for the Edinburgh Fringe Festival but instead wrote her first play, Heart and Sole.
-This solo show won her the Stage Award for Acting Excellence and transferred to the Hampstead Theatre before being toured to Hong Kong and Melbourne.
+In 1995, Ferguson was commissioned to write an hour of standup comedy for the Edinburgh Festival Fringe but instead wrote her first play, a solo show titled Heart and Sole.
+For her performance Ferguson won the Stage Award for Acting Excellence, later transferring the play to the Hampstead Theatre and touring it in Hong Kong and Melbourne.